Quick Easy Guacamole

-How to make easy guacamole
+How to make guacamole

 Can you freeze guacamole?

 Freezing finished guacamole can be troublesome as the added extras don’t always freeze well (tomatoes, fresh herbs, onion and dairy like sour cream).
 But you can definitely freeze mashed and seasoned avocados in freezer bags and turn that into fresh guacamole.
 Avocados can be frozen in this way for up to 3 months.
-To thaw, take the guacamole out of the freezer and allow to defrost in the fridge until completely thawed then add any mix-ins you like.
+To thaw, take the avocado out of the freezer and allow to defrost in the fridge until completely thawed then add any mix-ins you like.

 Ingredients